aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 ![alt text](images/helm-deploy.png)

-## PART 3: Package the chart and Create a local Helm HTTP repository server to host it
+## PART 3: Package the chart and create a local Helm HTTP repository server to host it

 ### 1. Package the chart